Voting starts in March for the Drupal Association Board election.

 - When using 7.x-3.0: Bootstrap 3.x.x Source

-- The Bootstrap Library source files are in LESS.
-You must use either a local LESS preprocessor or install and enable the LESS module - 7.x-3.0-rc1 or higher (see setup).
+- The Bootstrap source files are written with LESS language.
+You must use a local LESS compiler.

 The following instructions are based on Bootstrap-7.x-3.0 or higher but remain the same for Bootstrap-7.x-2.0.
 Just download Twitter Bootstrap 2.3.2